TheresaLui/SelfHelpContent_v2/articles/problemscopingques.sqlvm/issueinperformanceofpackageexecution.md

             "visibility": null,
             "order": 4,
             "controlType": "textbox",
-            "displayLabel": "Do you see any other warnings under the SSIS execution logs / report?
-If so, please mention.", "content": null,
+            "displayLabel": "Do you see any other warnings under the SSIS execution logs/report?
+If so, specify them.", "content": null,
             "infoBalloonText": null,
             "required": false,